Script Examples

 Each section must begin with a unique counter line, which is an integer greater than the previous integer used in the file.
 The integer must be enclosed by square brackets, as shown in the example below.

-The counter value is used by the Web Update Wizard to determine whether an update section has already been processed on a client machine.
+The counter value is used by the Software Update Wizard to determine whether an update section has already been processed on a client machine.
 It stores the counter of the last section successfully processed in the WebUpdateSvc4.ini file.

-However, the Web Update Wizard has additional options which will give you greater control over whether updates are processed.
+However, the Software Update Wizard has additional options which will give you greater control over whether updates are processed.
 You can make updates contingent on the version number or date/time stamp of any nominated file on the client computer.
 See the keywords RunAlways, CheckFile, CheckFileExists, FileDate and FileVersion for more information.

 This is an example script.

-Message=<body scroll="no>There is an optional Prophecy upgrade available.<p>Would
+This is an example script. is an optional Prophecy upgrade available.<p>Would

 you like to update your Prophecy version now?</body>